Chap. 060. Beets Common and White.

 XIII.
 The Decoction.
 If it is made with Equal parts of Water and Vinegar, it has all the Virtues of the Essence _·, besides it prevails against St. Anthonies Fire, and all other Inflammations in any Part.

 XIV.
 The Errhine.
 It is made of the Liquid Juice iv. ounces, Niter half an ounce mixed and dissolved.
 Being snuft up the Nostrils it powerfully empties and cleanses the Head and Brain of superfluous Humors which cause the Apoplexy, Epilepsy, Vertigo, Megrim, Cephalalgia, Cephalara, Lethargy, Carus, and other like Distempers of those Parts _·, it also eases the Tooth Ach, and pains in the Ears, and being outwardly apply'd, has all the Virtues of the Essence and Decoction.

 XV.
 The Cataplasm.
 Made of the boiled Herbs with or without the Addition of a little Niter and Alum, and apply'd, it is good against all sorts of Wheals, Putties, Boils, Blains, and other eruptions of the Skin, as also for Chilblains or Kibes whether on Hands or Feet, speedily Curing them.

 Botanologia, or The English Herbal, was written by William Salmon, M.D., in 1710.

-This chapter has been proofread by Ingeborg / (nobody yet).
+The beginning of this chapter has been proofread by Ingeborg.